About the Institute

 The Max Planck Institute for Solar System Research succeeded the Max Planck Institute for Aeronomy in 2004 by a simple name change.
 The institute was founded in 1957 in Katlenburg-Lindau.The institute is located close to the Northern Campus of the University of Göttingen.
 Before, it's home was Katlenburg-Lindau, a small town 30 kilometers outside of Göttingen.

 The institute is organized in three scientific departments and further research groups.

 The focus of this department is the solar interior, the solar atmosphere, the solar magnetic field, the heliosphere, and the interplanetary medium, as well as solar radiation and solar energetic particles.
 The balloon-mission Sunrise, a balloon-borne solar observatory, is managed by this department.
-The mission investigates our central star from a height of about 35 km above sea level.
-In addition to several other participations in space missions, the department significantly contributes to the ESA mission Solar Orbiter, which is scheduled for launch in 2017.
+The mission investigates our central star from a height of about 35 km.
+In addition to several other participations in space missions, the department significantly contributes to the ESA's Solar Orbiter.

-All activity phenomena in the Sun and other stars originate from their magnetic fields, which arise due to a hydromagnetic dynamo that converts kinetic energy into magnetic form.
+All activity phenomena in the Sun and other stars originate from their magnetic fields, which arise due to a hydromagnetic dynamo that converts kinetic energy into magnetic.
 Even the solar dynamo remains enigmatic due to the extreme complexity of phenomena related to it.
-Observations of other stars provide important constraints on the stellar dynamo mechanism(s).
-The work of the group aims at combining these observations with theory and 3D numerical simulations to gain better understanding of the solar and stellar dynamos.
+Observations of other stars provide important constraints on the dynamo mechanisms.
+The work of the group combines these observations with theory and 3D numerical simulations to gain better understanding of the solar and stellar dynamos.

 Age is a fundamental property of stars.
-It is an essential tool to understand phenomena such as the evolution of stars, planetary systems, and the Galaxy.
+It is an essential tool to understand the evolution of stars, planetary systems, and the Galaxy.
 However, age is the most poorly known property of a star.
-Asteroseismology, the study of the internal structure of stars through stellar oscillations, offers the opportunity to estimate the ages of stars with much higher accuracy than before.
+Asteroseismology, the study of the internal structure of stars through stellar oscillations, offers the opportunity to estimate the ages with much higher accuracy.
 Combining space observations with ground-based spectroscopy, the group determines the ages of thousands of stars with unprecedented precision.